mediawork

-The Mediawork project is an exercise in collaborative practice.
+The ITA’s Mediawork projectis an exercise in collaborative practice.
 As Editorial Director of the series, I wanted to create a transmedia system to explore art, literature, design, music, and architecture in the context of emergent technologies and rapid economic and social change.

 Mediawork Pamphlets are “‘zines for grown-ups,” commingling word and image, enabling text to thrive in an increasingly visual culture.
 The pamphlets select texts from these discourses, distill insights and interventions from them, design a supportive visual context, and launch these hybrids out into a greater public.
 The Website and its Web Takes offer critically supportive, interactive “readings of the series, modeling discourse and continuing creative, collaborative practice.
 The Mediawork project is not intended to “replace” other forms of discussion – from books to journals to listservs to Web zines – but rather to create a new category of public visual intellectuals, and new categories of audience as well.